shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/Appendix: Some Interesting Questions.md

 Daikon is an implementation of dynamic detection of likely invariants; that is, the Daikon invariant detector reports likely program invariants.
 An invariant is a property that holds at a certain point or points in a program; these are often seen in assert statements, documentation, and formal specifications.

+### Atom

+ATOM (Analysis Tools with OM) is a single framework for building a wide range of customized program analysis tools.
+It provides the common infrastructure present in all codeinstrumenting tools; this is the difficult and time-consuming part.
+The user simply defines the tool-specific details in instrumentation and analysis routines.
+Building a basic block counting tool like Pixie with ATOM requires only a page of code.

+### PIN

+Pin is a dynamic binary instrumentation framework for the IA-32, x86-64 and MIC instruction-set architectures that enables the creation of dynamic program analysis tools.
+Pin provides a rich API that abstracts away the underlying instruction-set idiosyncrasies and allows context information such as register contents to be passed to the injected code as parameters.
+Pin automatically saves and restores the registers that are overwritten by the injected code so the application continues to work.
+Limited access to symbol and debug information is available as well.

+### Fasttrack

+### Roadrunner

+ROADRUNNER is a dynamic analysis framework designed to facilitate rapid prototyping and experimentation with dynamic analyses for concurrent Java programs.
+It provides a clean API for communicating an event stream to back-end analyses, where each event describes some operation of interest performed by the target program, such as accessing memory, synchronizing on a lock, forking a new thread, and so on.

+### Lint

+Linting is the automated checking of your source code for programmatic and stylistic errors.
+This is done by using a lint tool (otherwise known as linter).
+A lint tool is a basic static code analyzer.

+### perflint

+Simply by recompiling and running on a representative input set, programmers receive context sensitive performance advice on their use of standard library data structures and algorithms.
+Our solution consists of collecting traces of relevant library operations and state during program execution, and then recognizing patterns for which there is a faster alternative, based on a model made of performance guarantees in the C++ language standard and machine knowledge. perflint has already found hundreds of suboptimal patterns in a set of large C++ benchmarks.

+### FindBugs

+FindBugs™ is a program to find bugs in Java programs.
+It looks for instances of "bug patterns" --- code instances that are likely to be errors.

+### Coverity

+Additionally, Synopsys's implementation of static analysis can follow all the possible paths of execution through source code (including interprocedurally) and find defects and vulnerabilities caused by the conjunction of statements that are not errors independent of each other.

+### Microsoft SLAM

+SLAM is a project for checking that software satisfies critical behavioral properties of the interfaces it uses and to aid software engineers in designing interfaces and software that ensure reliable and correct functioning.
+Static Driver Verifier is a tool in the Windows Driver Development Kit that uses the SLAM verification engine.

+### Facebook infer

+SLAM is a project for checking that software satisfies critical behavioral properties of the interfaces it uses and to aid software engineers in designing interfaces and software that ensure reliable and correct functioning.
+Static Driver Verifier is a tool in the Windows Driver Development Kit that uses the SLAM verification engine.

+### ESC/Java

+ESC/Java (and more recently ESC/Java2), the "Extended Static Checker for Java," is a programming tool that attempts to find common run-time errors in Java programs at compile time.[1]
+The underlying approach used in ESC/Java is referred to as extended static checking, which is a collective name referring to a range of techniques for statically checking the correctness of various program constraints.

+### Soot

+In static program analysis, Soot is a bytecode manipulation and optimization framework consisting of intermediate languages for Java.
+It has been developed by the Sable Research Group at McGill University.
+Soot provides four intermediate representations for use through its API for other analysis programs to access and build upon:

 ## What are the different types of memory errors?

 - Dereferencing a null pointer, which usually points to an address that's not part of the process's address space